 My answer is better on some days than others.

 Under the circumstances, I don’t think it’s such a bad thing to be reminded for one month out of every year that I might have missed something.
 There may be some stories about Aftican-Americans that I could and should get to my students somehow.
 I can’t say that the results always get into the February part of the curriculum, but I have certainly added African-American subject matter to my American history classes during the month of February.
-I don’t ignore these stories the rest of the year either, but the reminder certainly doesn’t hurt.
+I don’t ignore these stories the rest of the year either, but the reminder certainly does nudge me toward a better balance.

 More to the point, correcting bias isn’t simply a zen kinda thing.
 You can’t just sit there and be non-biased.
 As least I can’t.
 I’m human.
 My brain is subject to the same cognitive biases that I see quite readily in so many other people.
 So, if I just follow my first instincts (or even my first thoughts) on the subject of what to teach, I’m going to miss some things.
 I’m going to miss some people.
 I could wish otherwise, but it’s going to happen.
 So, somewhere in that process, I figure it’s worth it take a little time to think consciously and deliberately about those peoples who tend not to make it into the standard dead-white male narratives that still dominate so much of our common historical narratives.
 Whatever else, Black History Month does, it forces the issue, and it sets a number of teachers who might otherwise proceed blissfully onward to spend some time asking whether they’ve done enough.